Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 Leader, SPAN NJ Resource Parent, and Monmouth County Family Council Board of Directors.

-community has helped thousands of parents, educators and clinicians with understanding
+community has helped thousands of parents, educators, and clinicians with better understanding

-and managing ADHD better.
-She resides with her husband, Bob of 29 years and her three
+and managing ADHD.
+She resides with her husband of twenty-nine years, Bob, and her three

-adult children.
-Eva is currently completing her BA degree in Psychology at Thomas
+adult children, and is currently completing her BA degree in psychology at Thomas

 Edison State College.

 Harvey Parker, PhD, a licensed clinical psychologist, is a co-founder and former executive director of CHADD.
 He played an instrumental role in